ShaafPlayz/System-Monitoring-Tool-Unix/README.md

 ## Example Usage of Commands
 Take as example:**./myMonitoringTool 50 600000 --ucpu --ninterval=100**

-Note that "50" is read as the number of samples, "600000" is read as tdelay in microseconds, and the extra "--tdelay=100" command is ignored.
+Note that "50" is read as the number of samples, "600000" is read as tdelay in microseconds, and the extra "--ninterval=100" command is ignored.

-We also observe the "--cpu" command, this indicates that the program will now only display the CPU graph.
+We also observe the "--ucpu" command, this indicates that the program will now only display the CPU graph.

 ## How to use?